raspberrypilearning/rpi-stress-buster-with-scratch/en/step_1.md

 ### Hardware

 + A Raspberry Pi Computer
-+ 2 M-F jumper leads
++ 2× M-F jumper wires
 + A drinking straw
 + A sheet of aluminium foil
 + Some glue